A birational lifting of the Stanley-Thomas word on products of two chains: Lifting to the piecewise-linear and birational realms

 \begin{definition}[\cite{Sta86}] Let $\rr^{P}$ denote the set of labelings of the finite poset $P$ by real numbers.
 Within $\rr^{P}$ the \textbf{order polytope} of $P$ is the set $\calo\calp(P)$ of labelings $f:P\ra [0,1]$ that are order-preserving: if $a\leq b$ in $P$, then $f(a)\leq f(b)$.
 Similarly the \textbf{order-reversing polytope} of $P$ is the set $\calo\calr(P)$ of labelings $f: P \ra [0,1]$ that are order-reversing: if $a\leq b$ in $P$, then $f(a)\geq f(b)$.
 The \textbf{chain polytope} of $P$ is the set $\calc(P)$ of labelings $f:P\ra [0,1]$ such that the sum of the labels across every chain is at most 1. \end{definition} By associating a subset of $P$ with its indicator function, the sets $\calf(P)$, $\calj(P)$, and $\cala(P)$ describe the vertices of $\calo\calp(P)$, $\calo\calr(P)$, and $\calc(P)$ respectively~\cite{Sta86}.

 There are eight kinds of rowmotion: order and antichain, each considered at the combinatorial, piecewise-linear, birational, or noncommutative levels.
 Each can be described in two different ways.
-One is as composition of three maps that generalize complementation, down-transfer (combinatorially, taking minimal elements of an order ideal), and downward saturation.
+One is as composition of three maps that generalize complementation, down-transfer (combinatorially, taking minimal elements of an order filter), and downward saturation.
 The other is as a ``Coxeter element'' of appropriate toggles performed once at each element of $P$ along a linear extension~\cite{cameronfonder,einpropp,antichain-toggling,BAR-motion}.
-For simplicity we just give the compositional definitions in this paper.
+For simplicity we just give the former definitions of these various rowmotions via the three-step compositions; however, the toggling definitions are easily accessible in our earlier papers.